 Location: 2525 E Rosedale St, Fort Worth, TX 76105

-Good to know: splash pad, swings, restrooms.
+Good to know: splash pad, tipping buckets, ground jets.

 Parent tip: This is one of Fort Worth's only free spray pads, which means it fills up fast on hot weekends.
 Weekday mornings are noticeably calmer — if you can swing it, Tuesday or Wednesday before noon is the sweet spot.